 (iv) The national association of school psychologists.

 (b) Received from an academic institution outside of the United States or Canada a degree determined, under rules adopted by the board under division (E) of this section, to be equivalent to a doctoral degree in psychology from a program described in division (B) (3)(a) of this section;

 (c) Held a psychologist license, certificate, or registration required for practice in another United States or Canadian jurisdiction for a minimum of ten years and meets educational, experience, and professional requirements established under rules adopted by the board.

-(d) Enrolled, not later than sixty days after the effective date of this amendment, in an educational institution accredited or recognized by national or regional accrediting agencies as maintaining satisfactory standards and not later than eight years after the effective date of this amendment received an earned doctoral degree in psychology, school psychology, or a doctoral degree deemed equivalent by the board.
+(d) Enrolled, not later than sixty days after April 7, 2009, in an educational institution accredited or recognized by national or regional accrediting agencies as maintaining satisfactory standards and not later than eight years after April 7, 2009, received an earned doctoral degree in psychology or school psychology.

 (C) Requirements for admission to examination for a school psychologist license shall be that the applicant:

 (1) Has received from an educational institution accredited or recognized by national or regional accrediting agencies as maintaining satisfactory standards, including those approved by the state board of education for the training of school psychologists, at least a master's degree in school psychology, or a degree considered equivalent by the board;

 (2) Is at least twenty-one years of age;

 Has completed at least sixty quarter hours, or the semester hours equivalent, at the graduate level, of accredited study in course work relevant to the study of school psychology;

 (5) Has completed an internship in an educational institution approved by the Ohio department of education for school psychology supervised experience or one year of other training experience acceptable to the board, such as supervised professional experience under the direction of a licensed psychologist or licensed school psychologist;